Wambyat/Text-games-in-java/README.md

 # Basic-games-made-in-java
 It is built using Bluej.
-Start from the 'main' file.
+Start from the main.java file.